 Worldwide changes in heat, cold, snow and ice, coastal, oceanic and CO2-related CIDs will continue over the 21st century, albeit with regionally varying rates of change, regardless of the climate scenario (high confidence).
-In all regions there is high confidence that, by 2050, mean temperature and heat extremes will increase, and there is high confidence that sea surface temperature will increase in all oceanic regions except the North Atlantic.
-Apart from a few regions with substantial land uplift, relative sea level rise is very likely to virtually certain (depending on the region) to continue in the 21st century, contributing to increased coastal flooding in most low-lying coastal areas (high confidence) and coastal erosion along most sandy coasts (high confidence), while ocean acidification is virtually certain to increase.
-It is virtually certain that atmospheric CO2 at the surface will increase in all emissions scenarios until net zero emissions are achieved.
+In all regions, there is high confidence that, by 2050, mean temperature and heat extremes will increase, and there is high confidence that sea surface temperature will increase in all oceanic regions, excepting the North Atlantic.
+With the exception of a few regions with substantial land uplift, relative sealevel rise is very likely to virtually certain (depending on the region) to continue along the 21st century, contributing to increased coastal flooding in most low-lying coastal areas (high confidence) and coastal erosion along most sandy coasts (high confidence), while ocean acidification is virtually certain to increase.
+It is virtually certain that atmospheric CO2 at the surface will increase in all emissions scenarios until net-zero emissions are achieved.
 Glaciers will continue to shrink and permafrost to thaw in all regions where they are present (high confidence).
 These changes will lead to climate states with no recent analogue that are of particular importance for specific regions such as tropical forests or biodiversity hotspots. {12.4}

 A wide range of region-specific CID changes relative to recent past are expected with high or medium confidence, by 2050 and beyond.
-Most of these changes concern CIDs related to the water cycle and storms.
+Most of these changes are concerning CIDs related to the water cycle and storms.
 Agricultural and ecological drought changes are generally of higher confidence than hydrological drought changes, with increases projected in North and Southern Africa, Madagascar, Southern and Eastern Australia, some regions of Central and South America, Mediterranean Europe, Western North America and North Central America (medium to high confidence).
 Fire weather conditions will increase by 2050 under RCP4.5 or above in several regions in Africa, Australia, several regions of South America, Mediterranean Europe, and North America (medium to high confidence).
 Extreme precipitation and pluvial flooding will increase in many regions around the world (high confidence).
-Increases in river flooding are also expected in Western and Central Europe and in polar regions (high confidence), most of Asia, Australasia, North America, the South American Monsoon region and South-Eastern South America (medium) confidence).
-Mean winds are projected to slightly decrease by 2050 over much of Europe, Asia and Western North America, and increase in many parts of South America except Patagonia, West and South Africa and the eastern Mediterranean (medium confidence).
-Extratropical storms are expected to have a decreasing frequency but increasing intensity over the Mediterranean, increasing intensity over most of North America, and an increase in both intensity and frequency over most of Europe (medium confidence).
+Increases in river flooding are also expected in Western and Central Europe and in polar regions (high confidence), most of Asia, Australasia and North America, South American Monsoon and Southeastern South America (medium confidence).
+Mean winds are projected to slightly decrease by 2050 over much of Europe, Asia, and Western North America, and increase in many parts of South America except Patagonia, West and South Africa and Eastern Mediterranean (medium confidence).
+Storms are expected to have a decreasing frequency but increasing intensity over the Mediterranean, most of North America, and increase over most of Europe.
 Enhanced convective conditions are expected in North America (medium confidence).
 Tropical cyclones are expected to increase in intensity despite a decrease in frequency in most tropical regions (medium confidence).
-Climate change will modify multiple CIDs over Small Islands in all ocean basins, most notably those related to heat, aridity and droughts, tropical cyclones and coastal impacts. {12.4}
+Climate change will modify multiple CIDs for small islands in all ocean basins, most notably those related to heat, aridity and droughts, tropical cyclones and coastal impacts. {12.4}